love481/CPP_PROJECT-Ninja_Warrior/README.md

 # GameMYProject
-I have made this game during my project submission for c and c++ programming language
+I have made this game during my project submission for c++ programming language